UdashFramework/udash-core/docs/REST.md

 #### `@FormBody`

-Non-`GET` methods may be annotated as `@FormBody`.
+Non-`GET` methods may be annotated with `@FormBody`.
 This changes serialization of body parameters from JSON object to HTTP form, encoded as `application/x-www-form-urlencoded`.
-Each body parameter itself is then serialized into `QueryValue` rather than `JsonValue`.
+Each body parameter is then serialized into `QueryValue` rather than `JsonValue`.

 #### `@CustomBody`

-Methods annotated as `@CustomBody` are required to take **exactly one** body parameter.
+Methods annotated with `@CustomBody` are required to take **exactly one** body parameter.
 This body parameter will be then serialized directly into `HttpBody`.
 This makes it possible to fully customize the way HTTP body is built.
 See [`@CustomBody` serialization](#custom-body-serialization) for more details.